Why Have a Life Purpose? 5 Reasons You Should Have a Purpose

 As opposed to aiming for success as an end for itself, doesn’t it make more sense to first identify what you truly care for, and then to direct your energy to make this a reality?
 This is where your purpose comes in.
 When you discover your true purpose, you will naturally want to devote your life to pursuing it, because it’s what gives you the most fulfillment.
 You will naturally want to spend time doing it even when you don’t have to, because you care.
 You will naturally get better and better at it, even if you start at 0 skill level, simply because the time you dedicate will give you the experience and necessary skills.
 Because of that, success becomes imminent.
 You will excel and soar in whatever you set yourself to do.

-In the next part, I’ll talk about the difference between false (imposed) purposes and real purposes, and signs that differentiate between these two.
-It’s crucial to know the difference as we work on your purpose discovery later in the series.
+In the next part, I’ll talk about false purposes.
+It’s crucial to know this as we work on your purpose discovery later in the series.

 Tags: Consciousness, Fulfillment, Life Purpose, Message, Sleepwalking